 • Implementing a travel pre-assessment for all flights to review necessity before approving travel spend.

-• Offsetting our measured emissions via our chosen accredited scheme: C Free
+• Offsetting our measured emissions via our chosen accredited scheme: Greenly

 • Implementing a work from home policy to reduce the need for staff to commute.